Hire an Intern

 “The purpose of a bona-fide internship is to integrate classroom learning with practical skill development in a real-world setting.” - United States Court of Appeals for the Second Circuit

-If you are looking for an internship/coop contact person in another program, view our list of internship contacts from across the University of Louisville!
 Once you develop your internship experience, we encourage you to post your position in one of two ways.
-Traditional internships can be posted in Cards Career Connection powered by Handshake and micro-internships can be posted through Parker Dewey.
+Traditional internships can be posted in Cardinal Careers and micro-internships can be posted through Parker Dewey.
 See below for both options!

 Internship Program Requirements: